Dragon2fly/vpngate-with-proxy/README.md

 Work on debian based system.
 Tested on Ubuntu and Raspbian.

-I will wrap SSL_vpn later when I have time but you're welcomed to fork this repo and do that.
+I will wrap SSL_vpn later when I have time.
+You're also welcomed to fork this repo and do that.

 **Indicator**: Tested on Ubuntu and is only enabled by default on Ubuntu.
 For other distro, you can test it by *$ ./vpn_indicator* after launching *vpnproxy_tui*